bgaster/make_webtoons/README.md

 This creates ```index.html```.

 You can now simply open it in your favorite browser.
-As the kids wanted to share there toons with each other and we already have Python setup they use the built in web server to share there creations, which is as simple as running the following command in the directory with ```index.html```:
+As the kids wanted to share their toons with each other and we already have Python setup they use the built in web server to share there creations, which is as simple as running the following command in the directory with ```index.html```:

 ```
 python -m SimpleHTTPServer